Arrow-air/website/docs/contributing/styleguides/python3.md

 ```
 (*from [Geeks for Geeks](https://www.geeksforgeeks.org/python-docstrings/)*)

-## :page_with_curl: License Boilerplate
+## :page_with_curl: License Notice

-Every file should start with a license boilerplate.
+Every file should start with a license notice.

 The license may vary from repository to repository.